freesewing/markdown/dev/editors/style/typography/headings/en.md

 # Heading 1

 This is what a paragraph looks like.
-Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rathern than on paper (where serif fonts reign).
+Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rather than on paper (where serif fonts reign).

 ## Heading 2

 This is what a paragraph looks like.
-Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rathern than on paper (where serif fonts reign).
+Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rather than on paper (where serif fonts reign).

 ### Heading 3

 This is what a paragraph looks like.
-Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rathern than on paper (where serif fonts reign).
+Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rather than on paper (where serif fonts reign).

 #### Heading 4

 This is what a paragraph looks like.
-Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rathern than on paper (where serif fonts reign).
+Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rather than on paper (where serif fonts reign).

 ##### Heading 5

 This is what a paragraph looks like.
-Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rathern than on paper (where serif fonts reign).
+Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rather than on paper (where serif fonts reign).

 ###### Heading 6

 This is what a paragraph looks like.
-Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rathern than on paper (where serif fonts reign).
+Ubuntu is a sans-serif font, giving it a somewhat modern look that is associated with reading on screen, rather than on paper (where serif fonts reign).